 In addition to the support to developing key European CO2 transportation infrastructure, it will also provide a model and template for similar hubs elsewhere in Europe where ageing petroleum assets may be suitable for re-use and thereby deliver significant transnational benefits.

 The CEF Funded Project

-The CEF funding will enable Acorn CCS to complete a comprehensive feasibility study for all the transport infrastructure elements of the Acorn CCS project.
+The CEF funding has enabled Pale Blue Dot Energy to complete a comprehensive feasibility study for all the transport infrastructure elements of the Acorn CCS project.

-- Timing: This comprehensive feasibility study into the transport infrastructure elements of Acorn CCS will take over 9000 manhours and will run until March 29th 2019.
+- Timing: This comprehensive feasibility study into the transport infrastructure elements of Acorn CCS commenced in May 2018 and was completed in March 2019.

-- Scope: The project will involve detailed technical and economic analysis activities that will result in an optimal programme to establish the project’s transport infrastructure, detailing its cost, addressing and quantifying technical issues and risks and developing a model for its technical and commercial operability.
+- Scope: The project involved detailed technical and economic analysis activities that resulted in an optimal programme to establish the project’s transport infrastructure, detailing its cost, addressing and quantifying technical issues and risks and developing a model for its technical and commercial operability.

 The project incorporates four key workstreams:

 - Workstream 2: Ship Based CO2 Import / Export Feasibility